funcwj/aps/README.md

 # APS

 My workspace for speech related tasks, including single/multi-channel speech enhancement & separation & E2E speech recognition.
-The goal is to make it easy and efficient to conduct experiments, verify ideas, implement and evaluate novel models.
+The goal is to make it easy, flexible and efficient to conduct experiments, verify ideas, implement and evaluate novel models.

 ## Introduction